Affection Without Words

 Morning: Cold Air and Small Choices

 January 27, 2026 started like most Tuesdays—getting the kids ready and out the door for school.
-It was especially cold that morning, and Isabella decided on her own to wear two jackets.
+It was especially cold that morning, and my daughter decided on her own to wear two jackets.
 It looked a little funny, but I let her.
 I believe kids should have room for self-expression, even in small cosmetic choices.
 Not everything has to be perfect or corrected.
 Sometimes letting them choose is part of letting them grow.

 Once the school run was done, the rest of the morning settled into my usual rhythm—cleaning, playing games, and watching a few episodes of The Resident.
 It's become a strange but familiar balance for me: rotating between tasks, keeping my hands busy, keeping my mind occupied.